mahendrapaipuri/ceems/README.md

-Compute Energy & Emissions Monitoring Stack (CEEMS) contains a Prometheus exporter to export metrics of compute instance units and a REST API server which is meant to be used as JSON datasource in Grafana that exposes the metadata and aggregated metrics of each compute unit.
-Optionally, it includes a TSDB load balancer that supports basic load balancing functionality based on retention periods of two or more TSDBs.
+Compute Energy & Emissions Monitoring Stack (CEEMS) contains a Prometheus exporter to export metrics of compute instance units and a REST API server that serves the metadata and aggregated metrics of each compute unit.
+Optionally, it includes a TSDB load balancer that supports basic access control on TSDB so that one user cannot access metrics of another user.

 "Compute Unit" in the current context has a wider scope.
 It can be a batch job in HPC, a VM in cloud, a pod in k8s, _etc_.
 The main objective of the repository is to quantify